-Connection to the 2000-2003 strategic plan: supported by direction II Implementation: primary leadership by the President and Chair of the Board of
+Connection to the 2002-2005 strategic plan: supported by direction II Implementation: primary leadership by the President and Chair of the Board of Trustees, and the board's Institutional Advancement Committee Budget support: endowment and gifts

-Trustees

-Budget support: endowment and gifts

 9) RELATIONAL GOAL

 Southwestern's relationship with its alumni and friends will be in the spirit of lifetime learning and leadership.
 Attending Southwestern will result in a connection to the institution that sustains a lifelong commitment to the college.